octaviantu/lpplsExtended/README.md

 python setup.py format
 ```

-To debug, check the configurations in `launch.json` and the files under '/lppls/demo'
+To debug the fit parameters, check the configurations in `launch.json` and the files under '/lppls/demo'

 # See daily bubbles